How To Paint a Robin - Advanced Level 2

 I painted this lesson entirely in oil paint (rather than blocking in in Acrylic paints) because there's a fair amount of soft focus and blending is easier when the paint stays wet for longer.
 There's lots of detail in the feathers and a steady hand is required as is mixing the right paint consistancy.

-Even though I've rated this painting intermediate to advanced I'd recommend everyone giving it a try.
+Even though I've rated this painting as an advanced lesson I'd recommend everyone giving it a try.
 Challenge yourself.
 I think you'll be pleased you did.

 Good luck!